 Pneumonia, pleuritis, lung cancer, pneumothorax and a coalition of lung, and rib fractures are some of the diseases that arise from the thoracic cavity.
 Some of the disorders are atelectasis and chronic obstructive pulmonary disease (COPD) affect thoracic health.

-The thoracic cavity is investigated medicinally through techniques such as clinical assessment, Chest X-ray, CT scan, MRI and Ultrasound.
-Bronchoscopy, thoracentesis and pulmonary function tests are other procedures that are used in diagnosing and staging diseases affecting the thoracic cavity.
+The thoracic cavity is investigated medicinally through clinical assessment, Chest X-ray, CT scan, MRI and Ultrasound.
+Bronchoscopy, thoracentesis and pulmonary function tests are other also used.